jackpal/jackpal.github.io/_posts/2009-09-05-ICFP_2009_paper_on_Haskell_in_the_Real_World.md

 ---
 date: 2009-09-05 17:05
 tags: Haskell, Erlang, Ruby
+title: ICFP 2009 paper on Haskell in the Real World
 ---

-# ICFP 2009 paper on Haskell in the Real World

 Here's a good paper on using Haskell to write a commercial application.
 The authors are practical commercial programmers who tried Haskell to see if it